 Environmental Education & Health through Youth and Community Engagement

-The Aquatic Park Stewards program is educating youth on Bay ecosystems and species, and collecting data in a long term study of terrestrial and marine sources while engaging the public to support the San Francisco Maritime Historical Park.
+The Aquatic Park Stewards program is an ongoing volunteer program educating youth on Bay ecosystems and species, and collecting data in a long-term study of terrestrial and marine sources while engaging the public to support the San Francisco Maritime Historical Park.

 This citizen science and youth education program is collecting marine debris using NOAA methodology and recording categories, recycling and raising awareness about the impacts of cigarettes on humans and environmental health.